Introduction: Firewood Rack Using No Tools

 If you have any doubts about whether or not this works like i say, just read a few comments from other members, real people just telling it like it is.

-I cut a piece of plastic tarp about 4' wide and 10' long to cover wood... i take a couple of holed bricks and tie lite 3' rope from one to the other and lay over tarped ends to keep tarp on in wind. all of this works really well together. rack gets stronger with more wood and is very stable. everything comes apart to move to another spot or put in storage (or use for other projects).
+I cut a piece of plastic tarp about 4' wide and 10' long to cover wood... i take a couple of holed bricks and tie light 3' rope from one to the other and lay over tarped ends to keep tarp on in wind. all of this works really well together. rack gets stronger with more wood and is very stable. everything comes apart to move to another spot or put in storage (or use for other projects).
 Rack is high enough off ground to blow leaves from underneath or spray for bugs.
 Its nice to be able to easily move a woodrack as sometimes the ground under it becomes unstable and the rack will lean.
 Or sometimes you just find a better place and moving individual pieces is so much easier than moving the whole rack at once.
 One more thought: if you use 8' 2x4s, if you cut them in half at a 45 degree angle, you get more length and also the angle will help them drain at the top.